Hindutva: Hindutva under Modi (2014–present)

 Since the 2014 Indian general election with the BJP winning, the premiership of Narendra Modi and state based BJP governments have pushed parts of the Hindutva agenda.

 Abrogation of the special status of Jammu and Kashmir

 On 5 August 2019, the Modi administration revoked the special status, or limited autonomy, granted to Jammu and Kashmir under Article 370 of India's Constitution.
 The decision was upheld by the Supreme Court.
-The revocation was accompanied by the deployment of thousands of security forces, the detention and arrest of several Kashmiri politicians including a former chief minister, as well as the imposition of an years-long lockdown and communications blackout which saw intense government crackdown and the detention of thousands of Kashmiri civilians.
+The revocation was accompanied by the deployment of thousands of security forces, the detention and arrest of several Kashmiri politicians including a former chief minister, as well as the imposition of a years-long lockdown and communications blackout which saw intense government crackdown and the detention of thousands of Kashmiri civilians.
 (Note: Sources: